With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 The town’s timber-framed Tudor-style houses and peaceful riverside capture the spirit of what the town must have been like back in the 16th and 17th centuries.
-It’s also the birthplace and burial location of the famous playwright William Shakespeare.
+It’s also the birthplace of Willam Shakespeare and the final place of rest for the famous playwright.

 So, in this guide, you’ll find what you need to plan your excursion, including what to do in Stratford-Upon Avon, how to get here from London, and where to stay should you plan to base yourself in the area.

-This closeness to London means a day in Stratford-Upon-Avon is more than possible.
-But, it also makes for an ideal base while exploring the nearby countryside, including the picture-perfect Cotswolds villages and the fascinating medieval Warwick Castle.
+This closeness to London means a day in Stratford-upon-Avon is more than possible.
+But, it also makes for an ideal base while exploring the nearby Warwickshire countryside, including the picture-perfect Cotswolds villages and the fascinating medieval Warwick Castle.

 Summer is the high season, with many visitors day-tripping from London.
 If you have the time in your UK itinerary, plan to stay at least 1 night.
 It’ll feel like you have the town to yourself after the day visitors have gone by the afternoon.

-If you’re planning to spend just 1 day in Stratford-Upon-Avon, you’ll likely want to consider a train or a day tour to keep things simple.
+If you’re planning to spend just 1 day in Stratford-upon-Avon, you’ll likely want to consider a train or a guided tour to keep things simple.

-There are also several options for day tours to Stratford-Upon-Avon that depart from London.
-If you want to devote the day to exploring Stratford-Upon-Avon, and in particular its historic Shakespeare sights, then choose a day tour that focuses on the town.
+There are also several options for day tours to Stratford-upon-Avon that depart from London.
+If you want to devote the day to exploring Stratford-upon-Avon, and in particular its historic Shakespeare sights, then you might find taking the train is the best option.

-Buses run several times a day between London Victoria Coach Station and Stratford-Upon-Avon.
-Prices are less expensive than the train but because the one-way trip can take closer to 3 hours, it’s less ideal for a day trip to Stratford-Upon-Avon.
+Buses do run several times a day between London Victoria Coach Station and Stratford-upon-Avon.
+Prices are less expensive than the train but because the one-way trip can take closer to 3 hours, it’s less ideal for a day trip to Stratford-upon-Avon.
+But if you’re on a budget and plan to stay in town for a couple of days, it can be a more affordable option.

 The boutique hotel has been recently refurbished and the attached restaurant is a town favorite, especially for a pre-theater dinner.
 If you’re sensitive to noise, you may want to request an upstairs room to be further away from the restaurant.